WQSR

-WQSR (102.7 FM, "102.7 Jack FM") is a commercial radio station licensed Baltimore, Maryland.
+WQSR (102.7 FM, "102.7 Jack FM") is a commercial radio station licensed to Baltimore, Maryland, United States.
 The station is owned by iHeartMedia through licensee iHM Licenses, LLC.
-It broadcasts an adult hits radio format, using the syndicated "Jack FM" service and trademark.
+It broadcasts an adult hits format, using the syndicated "Jack FM" service and trademark.
 There are no DJs.
 Instead, a prerecorded male voice representing himself as "Jack" makes sarcastic and ironic quips.

 WQSR has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is in Pikesville, next to the Pikesville Reservoir and the Baltimore Beltway (Interstate 695).
 The radio studios and offices are at The Rotunda Shopping Center in Baltimore.